Dundas County Militia: Amalgamation

-In the 1880s and 1890s, the Dundas Militia was reorganized into the 59th (Stormont and Glengarry) Battalion of Infantry with headquarters at Cornwall, which would eventually become the Stormont, Dundas and Glengarry Highlanders.
-Dundas men continued to serve honourably during the South African War, First World War, Second World War, and into the modern era.
+By the early 1900s, men from Dundas served with the 59th (Stormont and Glengarry) Battalion of Infantry with headquarters at Cornwall, and with the 154th (Stormont-Dundas-Glengarry) Battalion, CEF during WW1.
+Due to recruitment by the 154th in all three counties, in the 1920s, the 59th Regiment would officially gain the Dundas recognition as the Stormont, Dundas and Glengarry Highlanders.
+Dundas residents served honourably during the South African War, First World War, Second World War, and into the modern era.